simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 ### Next State

 Our next state transition is often broken down into distinct sets of actions via operators for readability.
-An Action is typically has two halves: the guards and the transitions.
+An Action typically has two halves: the guards and the transitions.
 More complex actions may intermix these two.

 ```tla